 Jagdhof Glashütte in the idyllic Rothaar mountains in Sauerland was once a simple inn.
 Local lumberjacks, hunters and nobility from the region went there for a good glass of beer or Schnapps at the end of the day.
 In 1975, 20-year old Edmund Dornhöfer took over the business from his father, who had passed away.
-Over the past 40 years Edmund has transformed the inn into an exceptional five-star hotel in every respect.
-One of the best in Germany and a pearl of hospitality where culinary enjoyment and authenticity reign supreme.
+Over the past 40 years Edmund has transformed the inn into a five-star hotel that is exceptional in every respect.
+It is one of the best in Germany and a pearl of hospitality where culinary enjoyment and authenticity reign supreme.

-Jagdhof Glashütte’s kitchen team puts their heart and soul into preparing dishes using regional and national, seasonal products.
-It is not without a reason that the huge sign ‘Soul Kitchen’ hangs over the kitchen door!
+Jagdhof Glashütte’s kitchen team, led by the young chef Stella Hof-Chatzimichailidis, puts their heart and soul into preparing dishes using regional and national, seasonal products.
+It is not without a reason that the huge sign saying ‘Soul Kitchen’ hangs over the kitchen door!

 Just like the other areas of the half-timbered hotel, the rooms of Jagdhof Glashütte are luxurious and rural, but above all romantically decorated.
 Right down to the rose petals on the bed and champagne in the cooler.